stolostron/cluster-backup-operator/README.md

   useManagedServiceAccount: true  <<
 ```

-The token validity duration is set automatically to 2*`veleroTtl`, to maximize the chance of the token being valid for all backups storing the token for their entire lifecycle.
-You can choose to change this value if you want to control how long a token should be valid but keep in mind that this could result in producing backups with tokens set to expire during the lifecycle of the backup.
-Use the `managedServiceAccountTTL` property to change the token TTL.
+The default token validity duration is set to twice the value of `veleroTtl` to increase the chance of the token being valid for all backups storing the token for their entire life cycle.
+In some cases, you might need to control how long a token is valid by setting a value for the *optional* `managedServiceAccountTTL` property.

+Use `managedServiceAccountTTL` with caution if you need to update the default TTL for the generated tokens.
+Changing the token TTL from the default value might result in producing backups with tokens set to expire during the life cycle of the backup.
+As a result, the import feature does not work for the managed clusters.

+*Important*: Do not use `managedServiceAccountTTL` unless you need to control how long the token is valid.

+See the following example for using the `managedServiceAccountTTL` property:

 ```yaml
 apiVersion: cluster.open-cluster-management.io/v1beta1
 kind: BackupSchedule